Courseiva

 • D.Add the feature to the backlog and treat it as a priority

-Why A: Option A is correct because, as the project manager, you must first address the root cause of the confusion—the executive stakeholder's bypass of the formal change control process.
+Why A: As the project manager, you must first address the root cause of the confusion—the executive stakeholder's bypass of the formal change control process.
 By meeting with the executive, you reinforce the importance of proper communication channels and the change control board (CCB) process, which protects the project from scope creep and ensures all changes are evaluated for impact on cost, schedule, and quality.
 This aligns with the PMBOK Guide's principle of managing stakeholder engagement and maintaining a single point of accountability for project decisions.

 Variation 3.
 During a project status meeting, an executive stakeholder bypasses you and directly instructs a team member to add a new feature to the current sprint.
 The team member looks confused.
 What should you do FIRST?